davidkhala/express-pong/README.md

 # express-pong
-nothing but a node server response ping.
+nothing but some node servers response ping.